National Science Bowl: Challenges

 Challenges must be made before the moderator begins reading the next question, or 3 seconds after the last question of the half or game.
 Only the 4 actively competing members may challenge.
 The fifth team member, coach, and others associated with a team may not become involved in challenges or their discussion.
 However, beginning in 2020, anyone in the competition room can make the officials aware of scoring or clock management errors, these are known as corrections rather than challenges.

 Challenges may be made either to scientific content or the administration of rules.
 They may not be made to judgment calls by the officials, such as whether a buzz was an interrupt, whether 20 seconds have passed before beginning to answer a bonus, or whether a stall or blurt has happened.
 Challenges to scientific content are limited to 2 unsuccessful challenges per round.
 Successful challenges do not count against this limit.
 Each team has unlimited challenges to administration of rules.

+Rules for Virtual Competitions

+For 2026, the US Department of Energy will host a nationwide virtual regional Science Bowl for schools meeting certain criteria.
+Additionally, in-person regional events may be required to switch to a virtual event at any time.

+Beginning in 2026, virtual events will use a head-to-head format.
+The rules are very similar to in-person events, with the following differences: